mohan2722002/DevSecOps_with_ASPM/README.md

 ```
 Secret Scan → SCA → SAST → Building → Image Scan → Container Security → DAST → Upload Results
 ```

+## Pipeline Execution Workflow

+The pipeline is triggered automatically on code commits and executes the following workflow:

+1. Source code is checked out and prepared for scanning
+2. Security scans are performed in parallel where possible
+3. Application is built and deployed for dynamic testing
+4. All security findings are collected and normalized
+5. Results are uploaded to DefectDojo for centralized tracking

+## Technology Stack

+### Security Tools
+- **GitLeaks**: Secret detection and credential scanning
+- **Trivy**: Vulnerability scanning for containers and filesystems
+- **Snyk**: Static code analysis and dependency vulnerability detection
+- **OWASP ZAP**: Dynamic application security testing
+- **DefectDojo**: Centralized vulnerability management platform

+### Infrastructure
+- **GitLab CI/CD**: Pipeline orchestration and execution
+- **Docker**: Containerization and image management
+- **Python**: Custom scripting for report handling and API integration

+## Integration Points

+The pipeline integrates with multiple external systems:

+- **Version Control**: GitLab repository for source code management
+- **Container Registry**: Docker Hub and private registries for image storage
+- **Vulnerability Database**: Multiple CVE databases through integrated tools
+- **Security Platform**: DefectDojo for centralized vulnerability management

 ## Pipeline Stages